nodejitsu/handbook/content/articles/features/index.md

 The Nodejitsu platform makes writing and deploying web applications a snap!
-In addition to simple yet powerful tools for deployment, the Nodejitsu platform also has snapshot management, database hosting and connectivity, and more!
+In addition to simple yet powerful tools for deployment, the Nodejitsu platform also has snapshot management, database provisioning, database connectivity, and more!

 There are three main tools for deploying and managing applications to Nodejitsu:

-* [`jitsu`](#jitsu), the Nodejitsu command line tool
+* [`jitsu`](/features/jitsu), the Nodejitsu command line tool
 * The Webops [Web Application](/features/webops), an easy to use web interface for managing your applications
 * Nodejitsu's JSON [API](/api)